TimidLion/TIL/Spark/SparkSQL/QueryExecution.md

 ![Query Execution](./img/QueryExecution.png)

+QueryExecution is the result of executing a LogicalPlan in a SparkSession

 When you execute an operator on a Dataset it triggers query execution that gives the good ol' RDD of internal binary rows, i.e. RDD[InternalRow], that is Spark’s execution plan followed by executing an RDD action and so the result of the structured query.